jwradhe/Python_AI_Projekt/README.md

 Movie/TV-Show recommender

 This program will recommend you what movie or th-show to view based on what Movie/TV-Show you like.
+You should be able to search for recommendations from your Movie/TV-Show title, cast, director, release year and also Description, and get back a recommendations with a explanation on what just this title might suit you.

 ### Data Source:
 I will use 4 datasets from kaggle, 3 datasets from streaming-sites Netflix, Amazon Prime and Disney Plus, also 1 from a IMDB dataset.

 ### Model:
 I will use k-Nearest Neighbors (k-NN) alhorithm that can help me find other titles based on features like Title, Release year, Description, Cast, Director and genres.

 ### Features:
-1. Load data and preprocessing before creating new dataset csv file.
+1. Load data from several data-files and preprocessing.
 2. Model training with k-NN algorithm.
-3.
+3. Search with explanation

 ### Requirements:
 1. Title data: